rossaddison/yii2-house2house/README.md

         'class' => 'sjaakp\pluto\Module',
         'fenceMode' => true,

- and that your mailer component under frontend\config\main.php is correctly set so that your user can respond to your email.
+1. Ensure that your mailer component under frontend\config\main.php is correctly set so that your user can respond to your email.
 Testing on your **localhost** and wampserver, the port will normally be **port 25** since you will be going through your service provider, such as BT.

  **Troubleshooting**